articles

 Step 3 – Stop Screens 1 Hour Before Bed

-This one is unpopular with the kids, especially if screen time has been more lax in the summer months, but try to limit screen time at least 1 hour before bedtime.
+This one is unpopular with the kids, especially if screen time has been more lax in the summer months, but try to limit screen time 1 hour before bedtime.

 This will help your child’s body to produce the necessary hormone (melatonin) to make it easier to settle into sleep.